All Episodes

 Obama was going to end wars.

-It is something that I think will be inescapable for his uh presidential legacy.
+It is something that I think will be inescapable for his presidential legacy.

-They'll have to there'll be interesting ways they try to write the histories to make this seem like less of a uh less of a failure than it is, because I know many will take that option.
+There'll be interesting ways they try to write the histories to make this seem like less of a failure than it is, because I know many will take that option.

 But he's ended wars in neither country.

-Uh we have troops, uh, we have U.S. military in in Iraq, we have U.S. military in Afghanistan, um, and those uh both of those countries are in worse shape now than they were when Obama uh took office.
+And both of those countries are in worse shape now than they were when Obama took office.

 I mean, unquestionably, and I would make the case as well in Afghanistan.

-Um if it can give a there's sort of some lawyerly language in the actual uh in the actual if it can give a strategic gain is the quote on the battlefield against the Taliban, according to the Wall Street Journal here, um, then they can call in for an air strike.
+If it can give a, there's sort of some lawyerly language in the actual, in the actual, if it can give a strategic gain, is the quote on the battlefield against the Taliban, according to the Wall Street Journal here, then they can call in for an airstrike.

-This is because the Taliban is uh taking back more ground.
+This is because the Taliban is taking back more ground.

 We're in the midst of the fighting season there.

-There was a a brief moment a few weeks ago, some of you will recall when Mullah Mansoor, who was the individual who took over the tele uh leadership of the Taliban after Mula Omar died, Mullah Omar died two years ago, and there was not a whole lot of uh difference in Taliban operations and activity as a result of that.
+Mullah Omar died two years ago, and there was not a whole lot of difference in Taliban operations and activity as a result of that.

-We didn't even at least it wasn't publicly known for two years that Mullah Omar uh had had died of of other of of non combat causes.
+We didn't even, at least it wasn't publicly known for two years that Mullah Omar had died of other non-combat causes.

-Uh and then Mullah Mansor took over, and then the Obama administration announced that they had fired a uh missile into his car, killing him and another another occupant, another Taliban guy.
+Then Mullah Mansour took over, and then the Obama administration announced that they had fired a missile into his car, killing him and another occupant, another Taliban guy.

-Uh create the perception that they actually know what what they're doing and they have a plan, that you blow a guy up in his car who's the leader of a of a terrorist organization, and and you think that the guy who takes over is going to be more willing to negotiate.
+That you blow a guy up in his car who's the leader of a terrorist organization and you think that the guy who takes over is going to be more willing to negotiate.

-He's going to be the more peaceable uh the or the more peacefully inclined one.
+He's going to be the more peaceable or the more peacefully inclined one.

-Uh, you know, there's the new boss, same as the old boss.
+You know, here's the new boss, same as the old boss.

-And while we've been told that the administration has been making gains on this front and they have some idea of of what it is that they're going to uh what they're gonna do.
+And while we've been told that the administration has been making gains on this front and they have some idea of what it is they're going to what they're going to do, Akhanzada, by the way, is the name of the new Taliban leader, Mullah Haybatvilla Akhanzada.

-He was a sharia judge known for being particularly strict, by the way.
+He was a Sharia judge, known for being particularly strict, by the way, under Taliban rule.

-So we're already talking about Taliban rule where people are being executed and having uh one of the ways they would do stoning was actually to knock over an old wall on top of somebody and all these horrible uh horrific punishments, amputations, executions.
+So we're already talking about Taliban rule where people are being executed and having one of the ways they would do stoning was actually to knock over an old wall on top of somebody and all these horrible, horrific punishments, amputations, executions.

-If you were known as like a particularly scary guy as a sharia judge uh and a military tribunal judge, then you must be one crazy dude.
+If you were known as like a particularly scary guy as a Sharia judge and a military tribunal judge then, you must be one crazy dude.

-And uh Akunzada seems to certainly fall into that category.
+And Akhanzada seems to certainly fall into that category.

 He's the new leader.

-And you might take him and say, well, what's the peace process supposed to be?
+And you might take a moment and say, well, what's the peace process supposed to be?

 The negotiations that we've been hoping will bear fruit between the Afghan national government based in Kabul and the Taliban.